alexerdmann/HER/README.md

 * Based on said quality, you decide if your manual labor seems more valuably spent annotating more sentences or post editing said outputs
 * Once you're happy with the quality of HER's predicted entity labels, you can use your fully labeled corpus for whatever application you had in mind.

-## User Manual

-HER is designed to suit a wide range of use cases, including corpora with previously existing partial annotation, presence or lack of gazetteers, diverse orthographies, non-traditional labels, *inter alia*.
-To address all such use cases and for more information concerning formatting of data/annotation, **it is necessary to consult relevant sections of the [User Manual](https://github.com/alexerdmann/HER/blob/master/Scripts/Docs/Manual.md)**.

-The Quick Start Demo below is simply a black boxy preview.
-To truly get the most out of HER's white box tool set, you'll have to do a bit of reading.
-But, good news is, whether you're more digital or more humanist, you should be able to make sense of the manual, as I try not to assume any specific background knowledge.

 ## Quick Start Demo

-This demo shows you how to identify geographical place names in a sample corpus of French texts extracted from [FranText](https://www.frantext.fr).
+This limited demo shows you how to identify geographical place names in a sample corpus of French texts extracted from [FranText](https://www.frantext.fr).

+To address the wide range of use cases for which HER is designed---including corpora with previously existing partial annotation, presence or lack of gazetteers, diverse orthographies, non-traditional labels, etc.---and for more information regarding data/annotation formatting, **please consult the relevant sections of the [User Manual](https://github.com/alexerdmann/HER/blob/master/Scripts/Docs/Manual.md), which assumes minimal to no computational background from readers**.

 ### Step 0: Set Up